bansalmukul-cse/IoT-for-Industries/README.md

 # IOT for Industries
 In this I have implemented basic iot Projects using Arduino

- # 1. stimulation of play Music:
+ # 1. Stimulation of play Music:

 Screenshots
 -----------